Cookie Crisp: Advertising

 The first Cookie Crisp mascot, Cookie Jarvis, was introduced in 1977.
 A wizard in the Merlin mold, he magically turns cookie jars into cereal bowls with a wave of his wand and rhyming incantations.
 He was voiced by Lennie Weinrib.

-Cookie Crook and Cookie Cop

-In 1980, Cookie Jarvis was joined by Cookie Crook, a robber who attempts to steal the Cookie Crisp; in 1984 he was followed by his opponent, The Cookie Cop (full name Officer Crumb), a police officer (reminiscent of the Keystone Cops) with an Irish accent who thwarts the Cookie Crook's attempts to steal the Cookie Crisp.
+In 1980, Cookie Jarvis was joined by Cookie Crook, a robber who attempts to steal the Cookie Crisp.
+In 1984 the Crook was followed by his opponent, the Cookie Cop (full name Officer Crumb), a Keystone Cops-esque police officer with an Irish accent who thwarts the Cookie Crook's attempts to steal the Cookie Crisp.